 What is the basis of acupuncture?

 The body contains a network of energy pathways known as meridians.
 Numerous acupuncture points are located along these meridians at very precise locations.
-Each point performs specific actions or jobs.
-By stimulating these points with very fine needles and other techniques, we encourage them to carry out their actions, and restore balance and health naturally.
+Each point may perform specific actions or jobs.
+By stimulating these points with very fine needles and other techniques, we encourage them to carry out their actions, and restore balance.
 The points and techniques that we choose for each treatment are completely individual to you.

 Technically, acupuncture is just one tool in a system known as traditional Chinese medicine (TCM).
 Therefore, when you come for an acupuncture treatment at Moxa, you may also experience various other adjunctive techniques such as: